-This small playground is located in the Oakland Community.
+This small park totals 9.27 acres and is located in the Oakland Community.
 The park features baseball diamonds, basketball courts and a playground that was renovated in Fall 2013 as part of the Chicago Plays!
 Program.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Kennicott Park for recreation.